xiyuzhai-husky-lang/impress/intro.md

 ### Hybrid AI

+It's basically the same as compound AI system defined in https://bair.berkeley.edu/blog/2024/02/18/compound-ai-systems/.
+However, we want to use a different term to avoid later confusion if things evolve towards different directions.

 Here, hybrid AI means an AI that combines models trained independently to form an organic entity, as contrary to the end-to-end approach.
 Each component can be a neural network, obtained from an end-to-end training procedure, a hard coded function written by human experts, or a symbolic rule system with rules either collected or learned.
 We must stress that, the word "hybrid" is meant be the opposite of end-to-end, meaning the components are not trained simultaneously connected together.
 So a hybrid AI system can even be composed purely neural networks.

 TODO: explain possible benefits of Hybrid AI.